-Athletes that participate in Young Athletes will experience growth in…
+Athletes who participate in Young Athletes will experience growth in:

 - Motor skills.
 Children with ID who took part in an eight-week Young Athletes curriculum saw seven month’s development in motor skills.
 This is compared to a three-month gain in motor skills for children who did not participate.

 - Social, emotional and learning skills.
 Parents and teachers of children who took part in the Young Athletes curriculum said the children learned skills that they will use in pre-primary school.
 The children were more enthusiastic and confident.
 They also played better with other children.

 - Expectations.
 Family members say that Young Athletes raised their hopes for their child’s future.

 - Sport readiness.
 Young Athletes helps children develop important movement and sport skills.
 These skills get them ready to take part in sports when they are older.